Tupua Tamasese Meaʻole: Career

 He married Noue in 1934, a daughter of Olaf Frederick Nelson.
-The couple had four children; two daughters and two sons.
-In 1936, he was appointed to the Legislative Council, and in 1938 he was appointed as one of the Fautua (advisor to the Administrator).
+They had two daughters and two sons.
+In 1936, he was appointed to the Legislative Council, and in 1938 he was appointed as one of the fautua (advisor to the Administrator).
 In the same year he became president of the Mau.
-As a Fautua, he continued to serve in the Legislative Council and its successor, the Legislative Assembly until 1957.
+As a fautua, he continued to serve in the Legislative Council and its successor, the Legislative Assembly until 1957.
 He was a member of the Council of State and the Executive Council until 1959.

 Away from politics, Tamasese was involved in business, serving as chair of the board of the Western Samoa Trust Estates Corporation, a director of the Bank of Western Samoa and a member of the Copra Board.
 In 1953, he attended the coronation of Elizabeth II in London and was awarded the Queen Elizabeth II Coronation Medal.
 In the 1957 New Year Honours he was appointed a Commander of the Order of the British Empire.

 In preparations for independence, Tamasese chaired the constitutional conventions of 1954 and 1960.
-When Western Samoa attained independence in 1962, the new constitution made Tupua Tamasese and Malietoa Tanumafili II (the two Fautua) joint heads of state.
+When Western Samoa attained independence in 1962, the new constitution made Tupua Tamasese and Malietoa Tanumafili II (the two fautua) joint heads of state for a life tenure.

+Death

-Upon Tamasese's death in April 1963, Malietoa continued to serve as sole head of state, whilst the title of Tupua Tamasese was passed to his eldest nephew, Tupua Tamasese Lealofi IV, who would go on to become the second Prime Minister of Samoa.
+Tamasese died in office at the age of 57 on 5 April 1963, having suffered from cancer and tuberculosis in his later life.
+He was survived by his wife and their four children.
+His funeral took place the following day and comprised a period of lying in state, a Requiem Mass, and a funeral procession through Apia.
+Following his death, his family conferred the title of Tupua Tamasese on his eldest nephew, Tupua Tamasese Lealofi IV, who would go on to become the second Prime Minister of Samoa.
+As head of state, he was survived by Malietoa, who became the lone holder of the office.